 In the study of Organizational Behavior there is a concept called the “psychological contract.”
 “Psychological contracts are a set of 'promises' or 'expectations' that are exchanged between the parties in an employment relationship.
 These parties include employers, managers, individual employees and their work colleagues.
 Unlike formal contra...
 [Read More]Filed Under: Purpose

 Compare and Despair

-Happy New Year!
-May this be the year you generate more of what you want for yourself and your soul's calling.
-This time of year can feel like hitting the restart button, a do over, or fresh slate.
+This time of year can feel like hitting the restart button, a do-over, or fresh slate.
 It is a good feeling to stand in January and look at the year ahead, all the possibility.
-Many people make resolutions such as get a new job, loose weigh...
+Many people make resolutions such as get a new job, lose weight, quit smoking, create an exercise routine, and/or find a partner.
+I love thinking about the future, dreaming ...
 [Read More]Filed Under: Flourishing

 Change can be challenging, especially initiating it and taking that first step.
-Often our inner critic or gremlin can get loud and find ways to convince us to remain inactive and keep the status quo.
+Often our inner critic can get loud and find ways to convince us to remain inactive and keep the status quo.
 That critic part of us is more committed to the predictable.
-Being aware of this thinking is very important so that we can recognize it for what it is...
+Being aware of this thinking is very important so that we can recognize it for what it is, a gremlin...
 [Read More]Filed Under: Flourishing